shea256/emojicoding/README.md

 Emojicoding is a library for encoding data to and from emojibase - a base 1024 encoding (10 bits of entropy per character), where each character is displayed as a single emoji.

+With emojicoding, one can express a string of base 16 characters into many fewer emoji (approximately 40%).

+This makes it easier to visually compare two values.

+For example, one can take a traditional Bitcoin address (a special encoding of 26-35 alphanumeric characters, or 40 hexadecimal characters), and express it as 16 emoji.

+Try visually comparing each encoding and you'll see how much simpler and quicker it is to verify the address with the emoji representation.

 ## Getting Started

 ### Step 1: Install with npm or Yarn